Ana Roxanne: Because of a Flower (2020)

 Recto released her first full-length studio album in 2020, Because of a Flower.
 Beats Per Minute wrote that the album builds upon the work in her EP, writing that her "penchant for textural, spacious, ambient pieces with just a whisper of pop was clear, her compositions projecting various moods and tones across their watery passages."
 AllMusic described the album as "balming and refreshing", and a reflection of the progress Recto is making on an "intense spiritual and physical journey".
 MusicOMH highlighted Recto's use of water sounds and field recordings to create an immersive sound.
 The Guardian wrote that the album "ponders the mutability of gender", and felt like an out-of-body experience.
 Reflecting similar thoughts, Pitchfork described the record as a "meditation on gender, identity, and self-love".

+Natural Wonder Beauty Concept

+Recto partnered with DJ Python for the collaborative project Natural Wonder Beauty Concept.
+Their self-titled debut LP was released on July 14, 2023.

 Personal life

 Recto is intersex.
 Critics have noted how her music reflects themes of self-identity and gender introspection.
 Speaking of her song "I'm Every Sparkly Woman", Recto described it as "a testament to my femininity and empowerment as a woman".
-She lives in San Francisco.